fiend365gdsv/ST-Sri-Lanka/README.md

 | **Deployment**      | Vercel, Render, Railway                   |
 | **Version Control** | Git & GitHub                              |

+---

-👨‍💼 Developed By
+## 👨‍💼 Developed By

-Senura Vinodya - Full Stack Developer
+**Senura Vinodya** – Full Stack Developer

+---

-🏁 License
+## 🏁 License

-This project is developed as part of the Higher National Diploma in Software Engineering (HNDSE) final project and is open for academic reference.
+This project is part of the **Higher National Diploma in Software Engineering (HNDSE)** final project at NIBM, Colombo 07.
+Open for academic reference. © 2025 y
-© 2025 National Institute of Business Management (NIBM), Colombo 07